ChoGGi/SurvivingMars_CheatMods/CheatMod_CheatMenu/README.md

 Ctrl-Shift-E: Toggle editor mode
 Ctrl-Alt-Shift-D: Delete object
 Shift-Q: Clone selected object to mouse position
+More shortcut keys are available, see menu items.

 When I say object that means either the selected object or the object under the mouse cursor